 History

 ʻAlalā are the sole surviving member of the corvid family in Hawaiʻi.
-Due to a variety of threats in the wild, these birds are only found in captive breeding programs.
+Due to a variety of threats in the wild, these birds are critically endangered — efforts are ongoing to return these birds to native forests, beyond captive breeding facilities.

 Timeline of the decline of the ʻAlalā population in the wild: